How to understand and support a woman during menopause

 7 + 1 tips to make menopause more bearable

-Tip 1: Talk about the symptoms
+Tip 1: Talk about symptoms

 Therefore, knowing the symptoms of menopause and how it affects daily life can make it more tolerable, both for those who suffer from it and for those close to them.